Fermi–Pasta–Ulam–Tsingou problem: The FPUT experiment

 If there is no nonlinearity (purple), all the amplitude in a mode will stay in that mode.
 If a quadratic nonlinearity is introduced in the elastic chain, energy can spread among all the mode, but if you wait long enough (two minutes, in this animation), you will see all the amplitude coming back in the original mode.

 In the summer of 1953 Enrico Fermi, John Pasta, Stanislaw Ulam, and Mary Tsingou conducted computer simulations of a vibrating string that included a non-linear term (quadratic in one test, cubic in another, and a piecewise linear approximation to a cubic in a third).
 They found that the behavior of the system was quite different from what intuition would have led them to expect.
 Enrico Fermi thought that after many iterations, the system would exhibit thermalization, an ergodic behavior in which the influence of the initial modes of vibration fade and the system becomes more or less random with all modes excited more or less equally.
 Instead, the system exhibited a very complicated quasi-periodic behavior.
 They published their results in a Los Alamos technical report in 1955.
 Enrico Fermi died in 1954, so that this technical report was published after his death.

 In 2020, National Security Science magazine featured an article on Tsingou that included her commentary and historical reflections on the FPUT problem.
-In the article, Tsingou states "I remember sitting there one day with Pasta and Ulam," as they brainstormed "some problems we could do on the computer, some really mathematical problems."
-They tried several things, but, eventually, "they came up with this vibrating string."
+In the article, Tsingou states: "I remember sitting there one day with Pasta and Ulam", as they brainstormed "some problems we could do on the computer, some really mathematical problems".
+They tried several things, but eventually "they came up with this vibrating string".

 The FPUT experiment was important both in showing the complexity of nonlinear system behavior and the value of computer simulation in analyzing systems.

 Name change

 The original paper names Fermi, Pasta, and Ulam as authors (although Fermi died before the report was written) with an acknowledgement to Tsingou for her work in programming the MANIAC simulations.
-Mary Tsingou's contributions to the FPUT problem were largely ignored by the community until Dauxois (2008) published additional information regarding the development and called for the problem to be renamed to grant her attribution as well.
+Mary Tsingou's contributions to the FPUT problem were largely ignored by the community until 2008, when Thierry Dauxois published additional information regarding the development and called for the problem to be renamed to grant her attribution as well.